 Reading Room Policies

 The Newberry has two main reading rooms: the General Collections Regenstein Reading Room (second floor), and the Roger and Julie Baskes Department of Special Collections (fourth floor).
 The Blatchford Reference and Bibliographical Center is located on the third floor.
 Unless otherwise noted, the following rules apply to all three areas.
-Please also be aware of the Newberry’s general Rules of Conduct.
 For security and conservation purposes, certain items are not allowed in the reading rooms:

 - Food and beverages (including water; drinking fountains are available in the hallway on each floor)